Wentril/kubernetes_workshop/course.md

 helm template my-first-chart ./my-first-chart/
 ```

-To see our change in action we have to install the chart.
+To see our change in action, we have to install the chart.
 ```bash
 helm install my-first-chart ./my-first-chart
 ```